AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/IntroLab.md

 Up to this point, each individual trial has its own range of densities based on the measurement uncertainties.
 If we were only analyzing individual trials, this can be satifactory for error analysis.
 However, each person measured each color domino.
 We can therefore also analyze the repeated measurements by looking at the average densities and the spread or variation of the data from that average value (i.e. standard deviation, often denoted as the Greek letter sigma, $\sigma$).

 We will analyze the data in two ways, first by sorting your data by domino color (across all group members) and by person (across all domino colors).
-To do so, create two Data Analysis tables including ([examples here](#analysis-table-1-by-color)):
+To do so, create two Data Analysis tables including ({ref}`analysis-table-1-by-color`):

 - Analysis Table 1 (by color):
   - Average and standard deviations of the length, width, height, mass, volume, and density of each color of domino.